How Lithium Is Powering the Renewable Energy Revolution

 The Connection between Lithium and Energy Storage Systems

-Growth in Installed BESS Capacity
+Booming Growth in Installed BESS Capacity

-Lithium Demand for BESS Installations
+Soaring Lithium Demand for Storage

-Increasing Share of Lithium Demand from BESS
+Storage's Growing Share of Lithium Demand

 Growing Global Battery Energy Storage Systems (BESS) Installations